Restitutio in Integrum and Bitcoin

 Why this is a problem

-We expect some cases to crop up in the following vein.
+Some cases crop up in the following vein.

 A person falls in love with the idea of Bitcoin, and buys Bitcoin from a P2P seller.